 Like most things in Norway, Flamsbana doesn’t come especially cheap, and the prices are much higher than other tickets offered by the national rail company.

-The price for a combination ticket to Bergen or Oslo depends on the price for the other train.
+The price for a combination ticket to Bergen or Oslo depends on the price of the other train.
 This varies depending on the season and time of booking.

 Interrail tickets are not valid on Flamsbana, but if you are travelling with one of those, you will get a 30% discount.